 The most iconic painting is undoubtedly the large canvas that was used for a while in the 1 May processions in Ghent, "The clock strikes 5 hours!
-Half asleep they go to the factory", that is now in the MIAT in Ghent.
+Half asleep they go to the factory", that is now in the Floreal in Blankenberge.

 The painting is still a symbol of the social struggle in Ghent, more specifically against child labour.
 Paule Verbruggen recently devoted an article to this work.

 For the 1913 World's Fair Achilles De Maertelaere continued to work with the Van Biesbroecks.
 He painted a large canvas entitled "Allegory of the textile industry" which was exhibited in the vestibule.
+It now hangs in het Museum of Industry in Ghent.
 He also designed a poster for the 1st Socialist International Congress of Physical Education.